Things to do in Bayeux France

 Dating back to the 17th century two nuns were brought to Bayeux from Rouen to assist the Bishop of Bayeux in his offices.
 The nuns shared the art of lacemaking with the women of Bayeux and the Conservatoire maintains the tradition.
 You can take classes at the Conservatory while in Bayeux.

 What is the Bayeux Tapestry?
+Bayeux Tapestry visit

 The breathtaking Tapestry of Bayeux is a 68-meter-long embroidered cloth that tells the story of William the Conqueror and King Harold’s battle for the throne of England that ultimately led to the Battle of Hastings and the Norman conquest of England in 1066.
 The battle began because King Harold reneged on his promise to William to not take the throne of England following the death of King Edward.

 Historians have various theories of who created the tapestry, but nearly all agree it was created shortly after the conquest.
-Legends say that the wife of William the Conqueror, Reine Mathilde and her ladies in waiting made the tapestry.
+Legends say that the wife of William the Conqueror, Reine Mathilde and her ladies-in-waiting made the tapestry.
 Another legend says that it was designed and made by nuns in England.

 Whoever embroidered the tapestry it is agreed that it was the same group of women that worked on the piece.
 In 2007 the tapestry was included in the UNESCO Memory of the World Register.

-To preserve the tapestry it is hung in a dim room with lighting that won’t damage the fine linen and wood threads.
+To preserve the tapestry it is hung in a dim room with lighting that won’t damage the fine linen and wool threads.
 There are no photos allowed of the tapestry.
 The tapestry which is really a hand-stitched embroidery using naturally dyed wood yarn is an incredible 68 metres long.

 The 58 scenes pictured on the tapestry depict the events leading up to the Battle of Hastings in 1066 and the Norman conquest of England.
 The tapestry is an incredible nine centuries old.
 There are no photos allowed of the tapestry and the visit takes around 25 minutes to see the tapestry in all its glory